Baquara/Langvoro/README.md

 Langvoro is a project designed to ultimately provide a free of charge (and free of accounts) alternative to popular online language courses and applications.
-It is an application that provides interactive "cards" where the user needs to memorize senteces, write them down and eventually use the newly learned words and sentences unassisted.
+It is an application that provides interactive "cards" where the user needs to memorize sentences, write them down and eventually use the newly learned words and sentences unassisted.
 It uses the Google Translate API to translate basic vocabulary (in English by default as it is handled better by GT), as well as its TTS technology to provide voices.
 I also scrapes images from Google or Flickr, so it's not necessary to provide an image for each new word or sentence added.
 The courses will be structured in cards, where the user will have access to audiovisual content, and will need to write down the sentences in order to improve reading, writing and listening skills at the same time.
 A better way to define it, the goal is to become an "Anki on steroids".
 It also provides transliteration to some text, such as Cyrillic, Japanese text (Kanji, Hiragana and Katakana), Chinese text and Korean text (Hangul).